DaranDachte/GitHub_user_search_app/README.md

 # gitHub_user_search_app
 Hello!
 I wrote this project in TypeScript using the Styled-components library. https://styled-components.com/

-You can follow this link to see how it works  [git-hub-user-search-app-orcin.vercel.app](https://git-hub-user-search-app-orcin.vercel.app/)
+You can follow this link to see how it works  <a href="https://git-hub-user-search-app-orcin.vercel.app/" target="_blank">gitHub User Search App</a>